 Local and cloud computing for research accounts, scalable and customizable across a range of secure environments, with a range of quantitative and qualitative software resources.

 CCSS Research Support provides computing accounts in a Windows remote-access environment with a wide range of software available directly to each account holder.
 Server configurations range from a shared computing model to dedicated cloud-based options.
-Our computing environment is recognized internationally for its range of security capabilities to meet individual requirements.
+Request an Account Online

 Based on member college approval, these resources are available to current Cornell faculty researchers, students, staff, and collaborators for research use only.